 Think about it this way:

-If you have 100 Employee Advocates, each with a social network of 500people- 10 shares a month can hold the equivalent to 500, 000 potential audience touchpoints- generating an incredible amount of reach and visibility with resources that are already at your disposal.
+If you have 100 Employee Advocates, and each has a social network of 500 people – 10 shares a month can hold the equivalent to 500,000 potential audience touch-points; generating an incredible amount of reach and visibility with resources that are already at your disposal.

 8. Messages shared by employees went 561% further than the same message shared on a brand owned channel.

 It’s simple.
 Your employees have more trust, and greater potential reach.
 LinkedIn also reports that employees have about 10 times more connections than the company that they work for.
 This leads to more interaction and greater engagement than what you receive on brand channels.
 With continual decline in visibility for brands across social media, employee advocacy offers a simple and built-in solution for effective brand communication.

 9. 98% of employees use at least one social media site for personal use, of which 50 percent are already posting about their company.

 As it is, your employees are already on social media, and half of them are already sharing about your company.
-Initiating an employee advocacy program ensures that what your employees are saying is reflecting your true brand image and allows you the chance to tap into a resource that is already in place.
+Initiating an employee advocacy program ensures that what your employees are saying is reflecting your true brand image; which allows you the chance to tap into a resource that is already in place.

 10. Employees of socially engaged companies are more likely to stay at their company, feel optimistic about their company’s future and believe their company is more competitive.

 Employees who feel optimistic about their company, and are engaged at work are more likely to stay with their company.
-Being able to believe in the future of your work is a powerful motivator and one that can reduce turnover and ultimately help build your bottom line.
+Being able to believe in the future of your work is a powerful motivator that can reduce turnover; and ultimately help build your bottom line.